hassifmohd/cakephp-react/README.md

 - This is sample CakePHP v3.7 application with React.
 - What interesting is the react is non-SPA (non single page application).
-- This means when you run `npm run build` the webpack will create multiple `bundle.js`
+- This means when you run `npm run build` the webpack will create multiple `bundle.js` located [here](https://github.com/hassifmohd/cakephp-react/tree/master/app/webroot/js)
 - If you want to read which code I change when putting React into this CakePHP, please refer [this PR](https://github.com/hassifmohd/cakephp-react/pull/2/files)

 ## The concept behind it

 - app folder is CakePHP folder
 - frontend is where the React is installed
 - In this example I create a module called Events.
-Then the index and view for index is using React
+Then the [index](https://github.com/hassifmohd/cakephp-react/blob/master/app/src/Template/Events/index.ctp#L20) and [view](https://github.com/hassifmohd/cakephp-react/blob/master/app/src/Template/Events/view.ctp#L23) for index is using React
-- Data from react is not API.
-But just a php echo json_encode
+- Data from react is not API, but just a `php echo json_encode` example [here](https://github.com/hassifmohd/cakephp-react/blob/master/app/src/Template/Events/view.ctp#L21)

 # Installation CakePHP